Snowflake-Labs/spcs-templates/application-observability/README.md

 order by timestamp
 ```

 > **Note:** Trace propagation is supported for the Python example.
-Services that interact with a Snowflake table will have those SQL queries properly nested within the parent span.
+Services that interact with a Snowflake table via the Python connector will have those SQL queries properly nested within the parent span.
+The Java and Go connectors are WIP.

-To visualize the trace tree, in the sidebar navigate to **Monitoring > Traces & Logs**, and select a Trace.
-An example trace tree visualization for the `get_stock_exchange` function is shown below:
+To visualize the trace tree, navigate to **Monitoring > Traces & Logs** in the Snowsight sidebar, and select a Trace.
+An example trace tree visualization for the `get_stock_exchange` function is shown below (trace propagation enables the SQL queries to be nested under `fetch_exchange` parent span):

 ![Example Trace Tree](assets/example-trace-tree.png)